Gwendolyn (Wendy) Bounds

 The third team is the media solutions and operations team, which essentially ensures that everything on the backend, including our feeds, is working properly.

 I think it’s the same challenge we all face at Smartnews: how do we ensure that users get the information they want and need?
-We’re constantly working with the product team to see how we can teach the algorithm, and now we’re also working with generative AI and LLMs to do some of this work in ways that will make the user experience even better.
+We’re constantly working with the product team to see how we can teach the algorithm to make the user experience even better.
 Technology is changing so fast that keeping up with it is also challenging.

 To start, we have to acknowledge that anything involving humans is subjective.
 What journalists choose to write articles about every day is subjective—from the sources they choose to quote to how the information is ordered.
 Algorithms and LLMs are learning from humans?
 They might not have “bias” in a given moment, but they’ve been trained using information humans created.